hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 **Installing Duplicity**

-Install Duplicity on any of the client User VM’s as below.
+Install Duplicity on any of the client User VM's as below.

 * apt-get install bzr